picmi/help/docs/business/about-picmi/hiring-elements.md

 ```

 ## Organisation
-This is the business that is issuing employment agreements.
+This is the business issuing employment agreements.

 ## Job
 Within each organisation, there are specific roles or positions available.
 Each job has its own set of requirements, responsibilities, and details that a person needs to consider when applying.